-Concordia Institute of Aerospace Design and Innovation (CIADI) 🖄
+Concordia Institute of Aerospace Design and Innovation (CIADI)

-Concordia was the pioneer of this industry-university collaboration model, and today, we work together with three Montreal universities, École Polytechnique, ÉTS, McGill University, to form the Montreal Aerospace Institutes (MAI), to produce the best graduates for the aerospace industry.
+Concordia was the pioneer of this industry-university collaboration model, and today, we work together with three Montreal universities, École Polytechnique, ÉTS, aerospace industry.
+We expect to be the coming years.
+CIADI is shaping the aerospace industry.
+Our student aerospace industry.
 We expect to build more momentum in the coming years.
 CIADI is shaping the next generation of the aerospace industry.
 Our students truly are the future of aerospace in Montreal.